Garigliano Nuclear Power Plant

 Garigliano Nuclear Power Plant was a nuclear power plant located at Sessa Aurunca (Campania), in southern Italy.
 It was named after the river Garigliano.

 Consisting of one 150MWe BWR from General Electric, it operated from 1964 until 1982.
 First criticality was on 5 June 1963, with grid connection 1 January 1964 and full commercial operation from 1 June in that year.
 Garigliano was in 1964 the fourth BWR ever worldwide commercial operated, and had the second highest MW-capacity after Dresden Nuclear Power Plant unit 1.

 Final shutdown was on 1 March 1982 and the plant was handed to the Italian nuclear decommissioning authority SOGIN on 1 November 1999.
-Decommissioning is expected to take 27 years, with the total bill expected to reach $432.4 million.
+Decommissioning was expected to take 27 years, with the total bill expected to reach $432.4 million.

+As of early 2026 the completion of the decommissioning is expected to finish in 2031.

 History

 The plant was constructed between November 1, 1959, and January 1, 1963, by Società Elettronucleare Nazionale, taking only four years to build.

 On 1 June 1964, the plant began production of energy for commercial use.
 In 1965, ENEL took control of the structure officially.

 In 1978, the reactor was shut down and the production of energy ceased.
 The reactor was officially switched off on 1 March 1982.
-During its lifetime, the plant had produced 12,5 billion kWh of electric energy.
+During its lifetime, the plant had produced 12.5 billion kWh of electric energy.

 Since 1982 the plant had been in a deferred dismantling state until 1999.
 In this amount of time the operators had removed all fuel rods from the cooling pool and sent them to be treated.

-In 1987, some of the spent fuel rods were sent to Sellafield, England, to be reprocessed.
-The remaining fuel rods were kept in storage in Deposito Avogadro and in 2011 were sent to La Hague, France to be reprocessed also.
+In 1987, some of the spent fuel rods were sent to Sellafield, Great Britain, to be reprocessed.
+The remaining fuel rods were kept in storage in Deposito Avogadro and in 2011 were sent to La Hague, France, to be reprocessed also.

 In 1999, the property of the plant was transferred to SOGIN, which began to dismantle the plant: the decommissioning is set to end in 2031.
 Once reached the brown field status in 2031, the sphere and part of the structure will become a museum, in context of industrial archeology.

 The radioactive waste will remain on-site for an unknown amount of time until its removal for permanent storage; after its removal the temporary deposits will be demolished, returning the surrounding area to "green field status".